How to Teach Gemini CLI to Write Python Scripts with Inline Dependencies

 # ... rest of the script ...

-The script starts with a special shebang line to execute the script with uv run
+The script starts with a special shebang line to execute the script with uv run, and

 includes an inline script metadata block with the Python dependencies.